There are a couple of points that most of us consumers can agree on when it comes to the major wireless carrier industry.

-Sprint has a data-only service, which you can purchase as a Mobile Broadband Pass.
-This pass offers 3G and 4G data without any further commitment.
-The service is prepaid, so it will end once your time or data limit is reached.
+Sprint has a data-only service, which is known as Mobile Broadband.
+This pass offers 3G/4G data without any further commitment.

 You are able to view prices based on whether you have good credit, are building credit, or choose to have no credit check.
 Depending on your credit standing, you can either lease a phone with no money down, lease a phone with some money down, or purchase a phone at full value (but options are limited).